waqa26r/code-jarvis/README.md

 while Running you may need to install some dependencies which is easily available in Stackoverflow
-Basically you need to install some commands with the help of pip.
+Basically you need to install some packages with the help of pip.